keel-billed_-toucan-800_644b9430-f3ca-4cbd-b984-1afb890185d3

 Keel-billed Toucan

-Appearance: The Keel-billed Toucan is easily recognizable by its large and colorful bill, which is predominantly yellow with red, green, and orange markings.
+Appearance: The Keel-billed Toucan is easily recognizable by its large and colorful bill, which is yellow with red, green, and orange markings.
 Its plumage features a black body, bright yellow throat, and red undertail coverts.
 The presence of a bold band of color on its bill, known as the "keel," gives this species its name.
 Keel-billed Toucans also have blue eye-rings and bright green legs, adding to their striking appearance.

-Habitat: Keel-billed Toucans are commonly found in the tropical forests and lowland rainforests of Colombia, where they inhabit canopy levels and forest edges.
+Habitat: Keel-billed Toucans are commonly found in the tropical forests and lowland rainforests where they inhabit canopy levels and forest edges.
 They prefer dense, humid forests with a mix of fruit-bearing trees, providing ample food resources for their omnivorous diet.
 These toucans are agile fliers and adept climbers, enabling them to move through the forest canopy with ease.

 Behavior: Keel-billed Toucans are social birds that often gather in small groups or pairs.
 They are known for their acrobatic flight, hopping from branch to branch in search of fruit, insects, and small reptiles.
-These toucans have a distinctive call—a series of yelps or croaks—that they use for communication within their group and to establish territories.
+These toucans have a call—a series of yelps or croaks—that they use for communication within their group and to establish territories.

 Breeding: During the breeding season, Keel-billed Toucans form monogamous pairs and build their nests in tree cavities or abandoned woodpecker holes.
-The female typically lays two to four eggs, which both parents take turns incubating for about 16 days.
+The female lays two to four eggs, which both parents take turns incubating for about 16 days.
 After hatching, the chicks are cared for by both parents and fledge after several weeks.
 Breeding pairs engage in mutual courtship displays and vocalizations to reinforce their bond.

 Conservation Status: The Keel-billed Toucan is considered a species of Least Concern on the IUCN Red List.